 A typical focus of study for first grade homeschoolers is to build language skills in reading, spelling, and writing, while also learning addition, subtraction, and how to tell time.
 To view a comprehensive list of the types of lessons that are included in a first grade homeschool curriculum, explore Time4Learning’s scope and sequence page for language arts and math.

-Possibly more importantly, your first grader is ready to tackle some personal responsibilities.
+A second area of importance is introducing your first grader to practical life skills and personal responsibilities.
 Alongside their academic learning, part of your task as a homeschool teacher is to impart the life skills that your student will carry through life.
-You’ll want to allot time for training in putting things away after using them, using words to resolve conflicts, following directions, finding answers to questions, and basic safety skills (including computer safety.)
+You’ll want to allot time for training in putting things away after using them, using words to resolve conflicts, following directions, how to care for themselves or their environment, finding answers to questions, and basic safety skills (including computer safety.)

-- Unless you are planning to put your child right back into school after a year of homeschooling, you may find that grading your child’s assignments is far less important in homeschool than in traditional school.
+- To grade or not to grade.
+Unless you are planning to put your child right back into school after a year of homeschooling, some parents find that grading assignments is far less important in homeschool than in traditional school.
 Parents often discover that they are able to accurately assess how well their child is learning without the use of a grading scale.

 - Don’t get so focused on the academic goals of your homeschool year that you forget to enjoy just learning together.

 For first graders, Time4Learning provides language arts, math, and science.
 Within the program, subjects are organized into multimedia chapters with interactive lessons, printable lesson worksheets and graded activities.
 And with an automated software system, first graders are guided through the online activities at their own pace based on their learning levels.